siddsach/Interpreting-Attention/README.md

-(In Progress) Pytorch implementation of my research in applying self-attention to what models learn.
+(In Progress) Pytorch implementation of my research in applying self-attention to see what models learn.
 Trying to see whether one can use learned attention weights to understand:

 -->choice of dataset for unsupervised pretraining via language model